AIAngels

 For tone, the most effective tool is modeling.
 Start writing in the tone you want to see, be a little drier, a little lighter, a little more playful, and do it consistently for a few sessions.
 The companion will calibrate toward your register.
 If you want it to stop being so relentlessly encouraging, stop being so earnest yourself.
 If you want more edge to the conversation, bring some edge.

 You can also make it explicit: "I think we've gotten a little earnest lately, I kind of miss when this was funnier."
-That's a tone redirect delivered in a way that keeps you on the same team rather than positioning you as critic.
+That's a tone redirect delivered in a way that keeps you on the same team instead of positioning you as critic.

 Astrid Holm